Biratnagar Jute Mill

 Biratnagar Jute Mill is the biggest and oldest jute mill in Nepal.
 It was established under Prime Minister Juddha Shamsher Rana in 1936 A.D.
 The mill was initially run by the Government but later handed over to a private company for operation.
 The mill has a history of shutting down multiple times due to political situation.
 The mill is mostly remembered for initiating the democracy movement against the Rana dynasty in Nepal.
 The mill is also a tourist attraction for locals due to its long history.

 History

 Birat Biratnagar Jute Mill was Nepal's first production factory established in 1936.
-The Birat Jute mill was run by the government till 1990s.
+The Birat Jute mill was run by the government till the 1990s.
 In 2002, during the policy of privatization, the factory was handed to Arihant Multi-fibre, a subsidiary of Golchha Organization.
 However, the company failed to run the factory due to political intervention and labour problems.
 Consequently, the government decided to shut down the factory by paying off NPR 550 million to its 2,000 employees.